bergerm613/TerraNutritionWebsite/README.md

 Check it out live [here](https://bergerm613.github.io/WebFinalProjectSpring2020/index.html).

 ## About
-This website was made as a collaborative project for Terra Nutrition (a Registered Dietary Nutritionist) to demonstrate proficiency in the following technologies:
+This website was made for Terra Nutrition (a Registered Dietary Nutritionist) and demonstrates proficiency in the following technologies:
 * HTML
 * CSS
 * Javascript